 When you create a campaign, Sourcegraph creates branches and pull requests as needed with the correct reviewers and context—and keeps them up-to-date.
 You can track the progress of the campaign with the burndown chart and see all related activity across all repositories.
 All this makes completing the campaign as fast and painless as possible.

-Watch how to use Sourcegraph code change campaigns to upgrade the RxJS library in multiple repositories.
+Watch how to use Sourcegraph code change campaigns to fix code across multiple repositories.